 Teeth grinding can have a variety of causes.
 Our team will thoroughly evaluate your dental health and occlusion to identify dysfunction and imbalance.
 Treating the cause of your bruxism, not just the symptoms, is the key to a lasting and comfortable result.
 The most common causes of this dental issue are:

-- Medical conditions including Parkinson’s and Huntington’s diseases
+Medical conditions including Parkinson’s and Huntington’s diseases can cause you to grind your teeth.

 Bruxism Treatment in Columbia, SC